TKRoth/ABasic/Commands.md

 Leave a subroutine and go to after the calling GOSUB command.

+## `STRLEN length`

+Set the standard length that reserve when a string was created new.
+The standard length at start a program is 20.

 ## `SWAP variable 1,variable 2`

 Swap the values of the variables.
 Both variables must be the same type.